 - Firstly you need to think about how many people you are going to need to hire for your contact call centre to work effectively.

-- Decide where you would like to locate the contact centre, you want to think about the type of people you are trying to bring into your contact centre, what skills they may need.
+- Decide where you would like to locate the contact centre, you want to think about the type of people you are trying to bring into your contact centre and what skills they may need.
 We also recommend having it within a specific proximity of your headquarters.
-Being close to head quatres often means employees feel more aligned with the brand, it is also better for the business if you need to hold conferences or training days for staff.
+Being close to headquarters often means employees feel more aligned with the brand.
+It is also better for the business if you need to hold conferences or training days for staff.

 - Choose technology that best suits your business.
-Headsets are one of the most important pieces of technology to think about we recommend looking at Viking-Direct.
+Headsets are one of the most important pieces of technology to think about.
+We recommend looking at Viking-Direct.
 As well as new telephony technology are you going to need to think about getting a customer relationship management tool?
 Software development companies can help improve the way you handle customers along with their personal information and data.
 You may also want to think about storage of data, do you have a server or are you going to need data centre installation?
-Another thing to take into consideration is new GDPR laws which come into play 25th May 2018, if you would like more information we recommend looking at EU GDPR, you can also use a number of resources from IT Governance to effectively train staff.
+Another thing to take into consideration is new GDPR laws which came into play as of 25th May 2018, if you would like more information we recommend looking at EU GDPR, you can also use a number of resources from IT Governance to effectively train staff.

-- Ensure you have enough time to implement the contact call centre and make it as productive as possible, many organisations downfall when setting up a call centre is they do not give it enough time to work effectively.
-After initial set up you need to analyse the effectiveness of call traffic, how customers are handled and whether customer queries are being answered in the best way possible.
+- Ensure you have enough time to implement the contact call centre and make it as productive as possible.
+Many organisations fall down when setting up a call centre if they do not give it enough time to work effectively.
+After initial set up, you need to analyse the effectiveness of call traffic; how customers are handled and whether customer queries are being answered in the best way possible.

 - All staff must be trained before the contact call centre has been opened.
 Ensure all your agents have the right information and are extremely knowledgeable, so they are don’t have any hiccups once you open.